(pye loe KAR peen)

 <1% (Limited to important or life-threatening): Abnormal dreams, alopecia, angina pectoris, anorexia, anxiety, arrhythmia, body odor, bone disorder, cholelithiasis, colitis, confusion, dry eyes, dry mouth, ECG abnormality, myasthenia, photosensitivity reaction, nervousness, pancreatitis, paresthesia, salivary gland enlargement, sputum increased, taste loss, tongue disorder, urinary impairment, urinary urgency, yawning

-• Cholelithiasis: Use caution with cholelithiasis or biliary tract disease.
+• Cholelithiasis: Use with caution in patients with cholelithiasis or biliary tract disease.

-• Nephrolithiasis: Use caution in patients with a history of nephrolithiasis.
+• Nephrolithiasis: Use caution in patients with a history of nephrolithiasis; may induce smooth muscle spasms, precipitating renal colic or ureteral reflux in patients with nephrolithiasis.

-• Respiratory disorders: Use caution with controlled asthma, chronic bronchitis, or COPD; may increase airway resistance, bronchial smooth muscle tone, and bronchial secretions.
+• Respiratory disorders: Use with caution in patients with controlled asthma, chronic bronchitis, or COPD; may increase airway resistance, bronchial smooth muscle tone, and bronchial secretions.

 Pregnancy Risk Factor